 The last puppy, a ruby dog, came at quarter past nine.
 There were 7 of them.
 Among them was the puppy I wanted, a beautiful solid ruby bitch, Amber.
 Milly had delivered what would be her last litter of Cavaliers.

 Milly with her new puppies

 The puppies were a good size at birth; and 4 of them thrived and grew well.
 I watched over the smallest in the litter carefully, and after a few days it was clear she too was doing well.
 But the other two did not.
-They didn’t seem to suckle well, and were easily pushed aside by their bigger littermates.
+They didn’t seem to suckle well and were easily pushed aside by their bigger littermates.
 The more this happened, the bigger the disparity in size and suckling ability became.

 For nearly 4 weeks I watched anxiously over the two small babies, making sure they had regular, unimpeded access to the milk, encouraging them to suckle, trying to supplement their diet with powdered milk.
 Several times I feared they were not going to survive.
-At a week old I wormed both, and from then on the ruby boy slowly and steadily improved, growing 20 – 30 grams every day.
+At a week old I wormed both, and from then onwards the ruby boy slowly and steadily improved, growing 20 – 30 grams every day.

 The puppies growing

 But the little black and tan girl continued to struggle, sometimes growing a little, sometimes only holding her weight steady from day to day.
 At 3½ weeks I started feeding her weaning paste, putting it onto her tongue, hoping she would take to solid food as she had failed to take to the milk.

 Gradually she started eating a little paste voluntarily every day.
 She gained strength from the food, and the will to eat more.
 By the time I introduced the paste to the rest of the litter, she was eating well and enthusiastically.
 She was still small, but she grew stronger every day, put on more weight, filled out and became a round, happy, healthy puppy.
 I called her Phoenix, for all the times she had risen from the ashes of hope.